 This card looks great.
 I know that the letter is a “manufactured patch,” as it would seem like a waste to cover a letter from a game-used jersey with an autograph (although I wouldn’t complain).
 I watched Eric Daze in his 10-year career in Chicago, where many times he was the only bright spot for a dismal Blackhawks team.
 Also worth mentioning is that my card is numbered 20/20.
 But if 6/8 is the same as 3/4, then wouldn’t 20/20 be the same as 1/1?
 That must make this card a 1/1, right?

 Card #4 – Eddie Shore Letterman

 Old time hockey!
 Eddie Shore!
 Unfortunately, I can’t get too excited by this card.
 Yes, it is serial-numbered out of 35.
 My problem isn’t that this is a manufactured patch of a jersey letter; my problem with this card is that Eddie Shore played back when hockey players didn’t have their names stitched to the back of their sweaters.
-Making a “Letterman” cards of players seems like a pretty big for a set that is supposed to celebrate hockey’s history.
+Making a “Letterman” cards of players who didn’t actually have letters on their sweaters seems like a mistake in a set that is supposed to celebrate hockey’s history.

 Trading cards are a gamble, but like with 90% of the sets out there, the bigger the monetary risk, the better the hit you possibly can get.
 My box didn’t yield any great hit — though I am fond of the Daze card for obvious reasons — but don’t judge Chronology on what I got or didn’t get. ■